 You never know when a story idea will land on your doorstep—or in your mailbox.
 When award-winning journalist Michelle Nijhuis learned about caver and microbiologist Hazel Barton from a friend, she had no idea Barton would be her ticket into a science story she had been itching to tell, about a fungus that is ravaging bat populations in the U.S. with devastating speed—and about scientists’ scramble to understand and thwart the disease’s spread.
 Getting the story involved some scrambling of her own, including through some of the nation’s most iconic caves.
 [Crisis in the Caves (published online as What is Killing the Bats?) appeared in Smithsonian in July/August, 2011.]

-Here, Nijhuis tells TON co-editor Siri Carpenter the story behind the story:
+Here, Nijhuis tells TON co-founder Siri Carpenter the story behind the story: